molmedo3/cse15l-lab-reports/lab-report-3-week-6.md

 This lab report will be implementing all of the Group Choices from [Lab 5](https://docs.google.com/document/d/1NQ17hecUPFKeoFyrEvK9DBlCS1JkDbMW6Ygrf_CJJJU/edit).

 ## Streamlineing ssh Configuration
 First a config file was created in the .ssh directory.
-The picture below shows the the files in the .ssh directory.
+The picture below shows the config file in the .ssh directory.

 ![image](labReport3Images\LabReport3Configls.png)